dayuebai/Passionfruit/README.md

 1. Java 8 (Openjdk)
 2. Apache Maven

-## Source Code path

-1. MP1: `MP1-archive/distributed-group-membership/src/main/java/edu/cs425/mp1`
-2. MP2: `MP2-archive/src/main/java/edu/cs425/mp2`
-3. MP3: `src/main/java/edu/cs425/mp3`
-4. MP3 Report: root path

 ## Steps to build & run project

-1. Change to the root of our project directory: `cd distributed-group-membership/`
+1. Change to the root of our project directory.

 2. Start the server process by issuing the command: `./start.sh <node number> <deployment mode>`